alidanapour/chip8_emulator/Product_Document.md

     - Added use cases for remaining features of the emulator: Keyboard, Sound & Delay timer, ROM loading.
     - Added use cases to the visualizer.
     - Added use cases to the game 2 prototype and game 1 completed.
     - Moved chip8 tool prototype to release 3.

-**For Release 1, these following use cases are scheduled to be delivered**:
+**Release 0**:

+- Minh Bui (Minh) consolidates members' input and is responsible for writing and formatting project documentation, and researching how to implement the Chip8 emulator and visualizer.
+- Ali Danapour (Ali) and Karan Pathania (KP) create the prototype of Chip8 Game #1.
+- Kyle Wu (Kyle) and Jong Joon Lee (JJ) code the interface of the application.
+- Xinyue Ma has no role in release 0.

+**Release 1**

 - CPU set-up: at the beginning or when the emulator resets, the memory, stack, registers will have some default values.
 - 35 Opcodes: correctly implement 35 opcodes based on the specifications in [Cowgod's chip8 reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM), according to Cowgod, opcode `0nnn` is only used on old computers and is ignored by modern interpreters so we don't implement it.